josephsl/wintenApps/contributing.md

 You can contribute by testing the add-on.
 To facilitate this, a development snapshot of this add-on is released from time to time so people can test latest changes.

-To test the add-on, you must be running the latest stable or development build of Windows App Essentials, latest stable or development build of NVDA, and Add-on Updater (Add-on Updater is needed to download Windows App Essentials add-on updates).
+To test the add-on, you must be running the latest stable or development build of NVDA and latest stable or development build of Windows App Essentials.
+You can obtain latest Windows App Essentials via NV Access add-on store (NVDA 2023.2, NVDA menu/Tools/add-on store, available or updatable add-ons tab).
 For effective testing, you must also be running latest Windows release (public release or latest Insider Preview build).

 Before testing the add-on:

-1. Install Add-on Updater add-on from community add-ons website (https://addons.nvda-project.org).
-2. Open NVDA menu/Preferences/Settings, then select Add-on Updater.
-3. Select Windows App Essentials from "Prefer development releases" list and click OK.
-4. Restart NvDA, and Add-on Updater will offer the latest Windows App Essentials development snapshot (typically the version will be of the form "YYYYMMDD-dev").
-5. Install the offered development snapshot and restart NVDA.
+1. Install the latest avaiblel NVDA release.
+2. Visit NV Access add-on store (NVDA menu/tools/add-on store).
+3. Check Windows App Essentials add-on version from installed add-ons tab.
+If the version is of the form yyyymmdd.x.y, you do not have to perform dev channel installation step but do try updating to the latest version (see below).
+4. To switch to dev channel, from add-on store, press Control+Tab to go to either updatable or available add-ons tabs.
+5. Select "all" or "dev" from channel list.
+6. Press Tab several times until arriving at updatable/available add-ons list, then select Windows App Essentials add-on version of the form yyyymmdd.x.y e.g. 20230905.0.0.
+7. Press Enter, then from the context menu, select "update" or "install" depending on  if Windows Ap Essentials is installed or not.
+8. Close add-on store, and installation will begin, then restart NVDA when prompted.

 Testing the add-on simply involves using NVDA as usual.
 If you do encounter issues: